 So, T got his hands on some “sugru”—a kind of moldable glue that ultimately turns to rubber.
 He shaped it to his two trigger fingers and the result looked like the horns on a devil’s head.
 Viola!
 His business name and his invention were born.

-Trigger Devils is now set to employ 5 people by the end of 2017, and has just given two people full-time jobs after they both put in countless hours for free.
+Trigger Devils is now set to employ 5 people by the end of 2017, and has just given two dedicated people full-time jobs.
 T says he’s got a team that is just like him—in love with gaming and willing to follow their passion wherever it leads.

 T had set out over the last few years to create his own business, but none of his ideas stuck because, he believes, he wasn’t following his interests.
 When the Trigger Devil came along, he realized he “could create jobs, create revenue, and help the economy,” with his invention.
 So, he set about creating prototypes and thinking about patenting his product.